kermitaner/rubak/README.md

  -accept optional parameter as name for config.file<br/>

- pre production status, use on own risk !!
+ pre production status, use at own risk !!

  eg. for crontab entry ( edit with crontab -e on server ):
  <br>